HCLOpenBMC/documents/design/multi-host-bios-upgrade.md

 contingent and needs multiple-host bios update to be implemented.

 ## Requirements
+multi-host bios update will be implemented, so that,
+-  the user can do bios update for multiple hosts with single bios image.
+- during bios-update, the user can specify the actual host that he wanted to do the bios-update.

 ## Proposed Design
+1. Number of host will be identified from machine layer [OBMC_HOST_INSTANCES]

-Create a property that the user specifies for which Host they want to update.
-This would require creating the /xyz/openbmc_project/software/hostX interfaces and the new property when the BMC starts up.
+2. create a property that the user specifies for which Host they want to update.
+This would require creating the /xyz/openbmc_project/software/hostX (X will be based on OBMC_HOST_INSTANCES) interfaces and the new property when the BMC starts up.
 Then for example:
  - User sets the new "this should be updated" property for host1 and host3.
  - User calls the Redfish API and select the bios image to upload.